 How do you stop a drop from spreading?
 With a non-zero equilibrium contact angle, θEquilibrium!

-When a spherical drop, a cylindrical drop or a line are printed, they want to spread from their initial size.
+When a spherical drop, a cylindrical drop or a line (modelled here as a wedge, explained below) are printed, they want to spread from their initial size.
 This makes life difficult for the printer as the printed feature needs to be finer than the desired value.
 The modeller calculates the growth of each feature and provides some important before and after values.